vincetoby/simple_shell/README.md

-This is file includes the simple shell project.
+This project is all about trying to recreate a simple shell.